Strengthening Domestic Manufacturing: A Commitment from Radeus Labs

 At Radeus Labs, we're not just asking tough questions of our vendors—we're holding ourselves to the same standards.

-Right now, many of our systems include 30 to 50 components, some of which must be sourced overseas because domestic manufacturing capacity for certain technologies—particularly semiconductor and board fabrication—simply doesn’t exist at competitive scale.
+Right now, many of our systems include 30 to 50 components, some of which must be sourced overseas because domestic manufacturing capacity for certain technologies—particularly semiconductor and board fabrication—simply doesn’t exist at competitive scale for advanced computing and recording products.
 That’s a fact we don't shy away from.

 But we're actively working to change that where we can.